Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/userflow.md

 ### Amplitude setup

-Copy your Amplitude API key for the Amplitude project you want to connect.
+Copy the API key for the Amplitude project you want to connect.

 There are no other setup steps in Amplitude.